 Green Computing meets Green Energy

-The summer school for early-stage PhD students and MSc students, will be held in early September 2021.
-The application deadline is Monday 5th of July (extended).
+The summer school for early-stage PhD students and MSc students, was held in early September 2021.

 Campus buildings at the University of Lille

 University of Lille, France, Simula Metropolitan Center for Digital Engineering, Norway, University of Oslo, Norway, University of Stavanger, Norway, Technical University of Berlin, Germany, GT-ARC, Germany, and Technical University of Munich, Germany, are jointly organizing the Summer School on Green Computing meets Green Energy.